Shotgun cartridge: Standard

-Shotgun cartridges are generally measured by "gauge", which is the weight, in fractions of a pound, of a pure lead round ball that is the same diameter as the internal diameter of the barrel.
+Shotgun cartridges are generally measured by "gauge", which is theoretically based on the diameter of a lead ball whose mass is based on the gauge, but actually based on a UK law passed in 1885 which sticks reasonably closely to the theoretical definition.
 In Britain and some other locations outside the United States, the term "bore" is used with the same meaning.
-This contrasts with rifles and handguns, which are almost always measured in "caliber", a measurement of the internal diameter of the barrel measured in millimeters or inches and, consequently, is approximately equal to the diameter of the projectile that is fired.
+This contrasts with rifles and handguns, which are almost always measured in "caliber", a measurement of the internal diameter of the barrel in millimeters or inches and, consequently, is approximately equal to the diameter of the projectile that is fired.

-For example, a shotgun is called "12-gauge" because a lead sphere that just fits the inside diameter of the barrel weighs 1/12 lb.
+For example, a shotgun is called "12-gauge" because a lead sphere that just fits the inside diameter of the barrel allegedly weighs 1/12 lb.
 This measurement comes from the time when early cannons were designated in a similar manner—a "12 pounder" would be a cannon that fired a 12 lb cannonball; inversely, an individual "12-gauge" shot would in fact be a 1/12 pounder.
 Thus, a 10-gauge shotgun has a larger-diameter barrel than a 12-gauge shotgun, which has a larger-diameter barrel than a 20-gauge shotgun, and so forth.